hzFishy/UnrealNotes/content/Unreal Engine/Physics/Body Instance.md

 ### Set body transform
+If called on a dynamic (not kinematic) body, it will eventually call `SetGlobalPose_AssumesLocked`.
+And it seems that the new scale is not used there.

 As mentioned in [this](https://itscai.us/blog/post/ue-physics-framework/#2-scene-tick) blog post section (see `FPushPhysicsData`) `FBodyInstance::SetBodyTransform` will eventually call `FSingleParticlePhysicsProxy::SetXBase`.

 > [!Warning] Sleeping